cowie/Heroku-External_Services_SF_Row_Segmentation/README.md

 # External Services Example Customer Master

-Go to https://github.com/cowie/SFDC-External_Services_SF_Row_Segmentation instead of this one.
+Go to [here](https://github.com/cowie/SFDC-External_Services_SF_Row_Segmentation) instead of this one.
 It's like more there over there.
+This is kinda shoddy, but it works so there's that.

 ## Description
 Hi there.
 This is the Heroku side of a buildout for a service to be consumed by Salesforce's External Services.